Business networking tips and techniques for networking events and networking websites

 The first networker definition here originally referred to the use of a computer network, whereas nowadays the notion of working from home or elsewhere remotely has merged significantly with the more modern meaning of networking, in the sense of contacts and communications.
 The point is that while a computer is probably significant in most forms of home or remote working, what matters most these days is the networking itself (communications and relationships), rather than there being a specific dependence on a computer network.

 These separated root words, 'net work', are very apt today.
-'Net Work' remind us of the vital aspects of modern successful networking, by which ideally:
+'Net Work' reminds us of the vital aspects of modern successful networking, by which ideally:

 - to create, grow, use, assist and enable

 - our own net (network) of contacts.